Chau-Nguyen-Developer/cpu-scheduling-simulator/README.md

 ### What is this about?

-This program stmulates the following CPU scheduling algorirthms:
+This program stimulates the following CPU scheduling algorirthms:
 1. First Come First Serve (FCFS) (done)
 2. Shortest Job First (SJF) (under construction)
 3. Preemptive Priority Scheduling  (under construction)